GeneralBots/botbook/src/19-maintenance/backup-recovery.md

 # Backup and Recovery

-Protecting your BotServer data requires regular backups of databases, configurations, and file storage.
+Protecting your botserver data requires regular backups of databases, configurations, and file storage.
 This guide covers backup strategies, procedures, and disaster recovery.

 ---